el-bob-o/FFXIAddons-1/GearSwap/libs/HasteTracker/README.md

 # HasteTracker
+1.0.2
+- Fixed the check to see if any spells were still being cast.
+Can't use # operator for non-contiguous tables!

 1.0.1
 - Will only cancel if everyone finished casting to minimize chances of cancelling a haste buff that user actually wants
 - Keep track of Ygnas' Phototropic Wrath also